tesseract-ocr/tessdoc/TrainingTesseract.md

 n 259 452 281 475 0
 ```

 Since Tesseract was run in English mode, it does not correctly recognize the umlaut.
-This character needs to be corrected using a suitable editor.
-An editor that understands UTF-8 should be used for this purpose.
-HTML editors are usually a good choice.
-(Mozilla on linux allows you to edit utf8 text files directly from the browser.
-Firefox and IE do not let you do this.
-MS Word is very good at handling different text encodings, and Notepad++ is another editor that understands UTF-8.)
+This character needs to be corrected using an editor that supports UTF-8.
+Recommended editors: Notepad++, gedit, KWrite, Geany, Vim, Emacs, Atom.io, TextMate,  Sublime Text.
+Choose one!
 Linux and Windows both have a character map that can be used for copying characters that cannot be typed.
 In this case the u needs to be changed to ü.

 In theory, each line in the box file should represent one of the characters from your training file, but if you have a horizontally broken character, such as the lower double quote „ it will probably have 2 boxes that need to be merged!